yousif-alnaimi/sigoptim/README.md

 - `start_date` and `end_date` control the time period being tested.
 These are strings specifying dates as "YYYY-MM-DD".
 - `include_ffr` is a boolean flag to determine whether or not to include the bank account.
 - `frontier_interval` is a tuple indicating the range of expected returns to find the efficient frontier with.

+The plot making the comparison is written after this function.
+It can be commented out if all four combinations are not being tested.